FierceEagle/fierceeagle.github.io/index.md

 ### The who is who of London

 As an important first step to explore the population of London, we need to subdivide the population of London in .
 To achieve this, we conducted Agglomorative Hierachical Clustering, to identify most similar subgrouping of the population based on attributes, such as Education, Median Household Income and Ethnicity.
 However, this only allows us to find groupings, not direct labels for each grouping.
-This we needed to conduct our own.
-As the weather in London is rather Covid-ty around this time of the year and thus can't validate our findings in Person, we conduced our study in the inhabitans in the subgroubed areas, based both on information present in the data and verified our conclusion, with wider research on the areas.
+Thus we needed to conduct our own.
+As the weather in London is rather Covid-ty around this time of the year and thus can't validate our findings in Person, we conduced our study of the inhabitans in the subgroubed areas, based both on information present in the data and verified our conclusion, with wider research on the areas.

+{% include ethnicity_clustering.html %}

 #### Giving the Child a Name

+{% include education_clustering.html %}